 Training should improve or update knowledge and skills.
 Anyone participating in training must do so fully and make their best effort to complete the training successfully.

-Where training is provided outside normal working hours, overtime will be paid or time off given in lieu, at the discretion of the Practice Director, Neil Phillips.
+Where training is provided outside normal working hours, overtime may be paid or time off given in lieu, at the discretion of the Practice Director, Neil Phillips.
 All staff are expected to attend training sessions.
 Non-attendance at training may be treated as a disciplinary matter.

 In-house training provided by other members of the practice team and training provided for the whole practice is free of charge to employees.

 Fees may be payable for training provided by external trainers.
 The practice may agree to pay the necessary tuition fees, in full or in part, depending on individual circumstances.
 The amount paid by the practice may be recovered from the employee if the employee fails to complete the training course, or the employment contract is terminated (by either party) within 12 months of completing the training.
-Special rules apply to the GDC approved dental nurse training and are set out in individual statements of employment terms.
+Special rules apply to GDC approved dental nurse training and are set out in individual statements of employment terms.

 Individuals may identify other training in which they wish to participate and can request that the practice pay in whole or in part for this training and for support in completing the training.
 Each request will be considered on its merits.
 If the training is essential to the requirements of the employee’s job, the practice may agree to provide support, subject to the above conditions of participation and fees.
 Where training is identified by the employee but is not regarded by the practice as essential to the requirements of the employee’s job, the practice may, at its discretion, contribute towards fees or allow time off for the course, but is under no obligation to do so.
 All requests for non-essential training will be considered on an individual basis.